Is that a vintage bandana?

 Red or blue were traditional bandana colors.
 Some antique red bandanas were dyed using what was called turkey red color. (which has nothing to do with a turkey).
 If you want to learn about Turkey Red, I suggest you do a search; it was a nasty process that’ll make you happy they invented a new improved dye..

 The cotton fabric that was used on authentic vintage bandanas has a different ‘hand’ or feel than modern replicas (tho some small-batch new bandannas are quite lovely).
 Older cotton often had smaller (finer) threads in a tight weave which was very supple.
 Maybe that's because of decades of laundering but I don't think so.
 Modern bandana (and other) cotton fibers feel more 'clunky' or heavy to the touch.
-Original bandana cotton fabric was Cambric or Broadcloth, finer weaves than muslin.
-Polyester/cotton blend bandanas became common in the late 70s and are still available today tho most modern bandanas are cotton.
+Original bandana cotton fabric was either Cambric or Broadcloth, both finer weaves than muslin.
+Polyester/cotton blend bandanas became common in the late 70s and are still available today although most modern bandanas are cotton.

 How were vintage bandanas printed?